StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 exit 1
 ```

-**Explanation**: In this example, a cleanup function is defined to handle both successful and erroneous exits.
-The `trap` command ensures that `cleanup` is called when the script exits, providing a clear structure for managing resources and logging exit statuses.
+**Explanation**: In this example, a cleanup function handles both successful and failed exits.
+The `trap` ensures that `cleanup` runs when the script exits, providing a clear structure for managing resources and logging exit statuses.

 /////
 ////